Agriculture in the United States: Farm type or majority enterprise type

 One characteristic of the agricultural industry that sets it apart from others is the number of individuals who are self-employed.
 Frequently, farmers and ranchers are both the principal operator, the individual responsible for successful management and day-to-day decisions, and the primary laborer for his or her operation.
-For agricultural workers that sustain an injury, the resultant loss of work has implications on physical health and financial stability.
+For agricultural workers who sustain an injury, the resultant loss of work has implications on physical health and financial stability.

 The United States has over 14,000 certified organic farms, covering more than 5 million acres, though this is less than 1% of total US farmland.
 The output of these farms has grown substantially since 2011, and exceeded US$7.5 billion in 2016.

 Governance

 Agriculture subsidy, from a Congressional Budget Office report.
 Note: chart does not show sugar subsidies.

 Agriculture in the United States is primarily governed by periodically renewed U.S. farm bills.
-Governance is both a federal and a local responsibility with the United States Department of Agriculture being the federal department responsible.
+Governance is both a federal and a local responsibility, with the United States Department of Agriculture serving as the federal department responsible.
 Government aid includes research into crop types and regional suitability as well as many kinds of federal government subsidies, price supports and loan programs.
 U.S. farmers are not subject to production quotas and some laws are different for farms compared to other workplaces.

 Labor laws prohibiting children in other workplaces provide some exemptions for children working on farms with complete exemptions for children working on their family's farm.
 Children can also gain permits from vocational training schools or 4-H clubs which allow them to do jobs they would otherwise not be permitted to do.

 A large part of the U.S. farm workforce is made up of migrant and seasonal workers, many of them recent immigrants from Latin America.
 Additional laws apply to these workers and their housing which is often provided by the farmer.